-Advanced Centre for Neurosciences Department of Neurosciences at Aster RV hospital, comprises top neurologists, neurosurgeons,neuroanaesthesists and interventional neuroradiologist in Bangalore, providing a holistic care round the clock, catering to a wide range of ailments related to brain, spine and peripheral nervous system like stroke, epilepsy, demyelination, trauma, brain tumours, aneurysm, brain infections, hydrocephalus, prolapsed disc, listhesis, brachial plexus injuries, carpal tunnel syndrome etc.
+Advanced Centre for Neurosciences & also one of the best neurology hospital in J.P Nagar, Bangalore - Aster RV hospital, comprises top neurologists, neurosurgeons,neuroanaesthesists and interventional neuroradiologist in Bangalore, providing a holistic care round the clock, catering to a wide range of ailments related to brain, spine and peripheral nervous system like stroke, epilepsy, demyelination, trauma, brain tumours, aneurysm, brain infections, hydrocephalus, prolapsed disc, listhesis, brachial plexus injuries, carpal tunnel syndrome etc.

 The department has top, trained super specialists with vast experience and are ably aided by state of the art technology like IOMRI, Neuronavigation, 3-D C-Arm, Video EEG, Intra op Neuromonitoring, Hybrid Cath lab, 3 Tesla MRI to provide the best, safest and the latest form of treatment to patients.

 Through our 25+ specialities, we provide in-depth expertise in the spectrum of advance medical and surgical interventions.
 Our specialties are integrated to provide a seamless experience.